syuu-mp4/ze-lupercalia/README.md

-# Beppu's Zombie Escape configs collection.
+# Beppu's Zombie Escape configs collection
 If I need, it will be upgraded